 Despite accounting for only 12% of the US population, California has purchased 39% of all the electric vehicles sold this year.

-More substantial incentives in California sometimes lead to automakers debuting new EV models earlier in the state and offering local dealers larger EV model allocations.
+More substantial incentives in California sometimes lead to automakers debuting new EV models earlier in the state and offering larger EV model allocations to local dealers.

-As we previously reported, Tesla continues to dominate the US electric car industry, with 75 percent of the market so far this year.
+As previously reported, Tesla continues to dominate the US electric car industry, with 75 percent of the market this year.

-More electric vehicles are needed to increase acceptance, and it appears that this will happen this year, especially with electric pickup trucks like the Rivian R1T and Ford F-150 Lightning reaching the market.
+More electric vehicles are needed to increase acceptance, which will happen this year, especially with electric pickup trucks like the Rivian R1T and Ford F-150 Lightning reaching the market.